Gusto VS QuickBooks Workforce Comparison

 | Discounts Available |

 A few add-on payments are available for both QuickBooks Workforce and Gusto pricing plans.
 Gusto members can purchase add-ons for certain benefits, such as 401(k) retirement plans and savings accounts.
-QuickBooks Workforce users can also purchase add-on features, including 1099 e-filing and multistate payroll processing.
+QuickBooks Workforce may include or offer add-ons for features such as 1099 e-file/pay, time tracking, HR support, benefits, and multistate payroll, depending on the plan.

-While you pay contractors using both Gusto and QuickBooks Workforce, only Gusto has a dedicated Contractors-Only plan at a lower price and simpler feature set.
+While both Gusto and QuickBooks Workforce can pay contractors, only Gusto offers a dedicated contractor-only payroll plan with a simpler pricing structure.

 Gusto VS QuickBooks Workforce: Features Comparison